The (Anti-)EDR Compendium

 └──────────┘ └───────────────┘

-There are many variantions of this simple recipe, most of them focus on shellcode injection on remote processes.
+There are many variantions of this simple recipe, some of them focus on shellcode injection on remote processes.
 Which works the same by using OpenProcess() on the destination process, and use this as the hProcess argument for the function calls like VirtualAlloc(hProcess, ...) and WriteProcessMemory(hProcess, ...).
 Cross-process access using hProcess are more scrutinized by the EDR.

 Another typical thing being done is to call the shellcode by creating a new thread.
 Be it with CreateThread() in your own address space, or CreateRemoteThread() for process injection or module stomping.